Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Is it advisable to go to Notre Dame with children?

-Tips for visiting Notre Dame cathedral
+Tips for visiting Notre Dame Cathedral

-Best in low season
+Better in low season

 Get your bearings with a guided tour

-If you want to be well informed during your visit to Notre Dame about everything you are seeing and the importance of the ground you are walking on, I recommend that you choose either to ask for an audio guide to learn the history of the most important points of the cathedral, or hire a guided tour by a professional.
+If you want to be well informed during your visit to Notre Dame about everything you are seeing and the importance of the ground you are walking on, I recommend that you either ask for an audio guide to learn the history of the most important points of the cathedral, or hire a guided tour by a professional.

 Dress moderately